 - smoke cigarettes.

 The American Cancer Society recommends that all women begin yearly Pap tests about three years after they become sexually active, but no later than age 21.

-"While this increased interval between Pap smear testing may be recommended and considered safe, this does not excuse women from their annual physical examination," says Sonja Kinney, M.D., obstetrician/gynecologist at The Nebraska Medical Center and director of the Dysplasia Clinic at UNMC.
+"While this increased interval between Pap smear testing may be recommended and considered safe, this does not excuse women from their annual physical examination," says Sonja Kinney, M.D., obstetrician/gynecologist at Nebraska Medicine and director of the Dysplasia Clinic at UNMC.
 "There are a lot of things we check for in a physical examination that are just as important to a woman's health.
 We should look at the cervix every year even if we decide to postpone the Pap test until the following year."